GP-012 Design, redesign and development

 Software maintenance and Problem resolution

 When technical issues are identified, they are immediately added to the project backlog.
 The team consistently reviews the list of anomalies during a Bug Triage meeting.
 This meeting aims to define the risk associated with each issue, prioritize the list, and ensure all bugs are identified, documented, and addressed according to relevant medical device standards, guaranteeing regulatory compliance.
-The CPO/CTO is responsible for overseeing this process.
+The JD-003 and/or JD-007 is responsible for overseeing this process.
 The Bug Triage process is further described in the T-012-023 Software Development Plan.

 Design Modification